Redundance2

 FALSE, TRUE, H/L

-Switch to the device with lower operating hours count if operating hours difference > wTolerance
+Switch to the device with the lower operating hours count if operating hours difference > wTolerance

 FALSE